How I Took My Family to Sedona for Less Using Points and Miles

 By the end of our trip, I had used points and miles for everything from flights and hotels to car rentals and meals.
 Here’s a quick recap of how I made it all happen:

-Flights: I used Southwest points + Companion Pass for free flights for my family (minus taxes and fees).
+Flights: I used Southwest points + Companion Pass for free flights (minus taxes and fees).

-Hotel: Hyatt Free Night certificates (earned with the Hyatt Personal Card) covered three nights at a beautiful property in Sedona.
+Hotel: I redeemed Hyatt Free Night certificates (earned with the Hyatt Personal Card) for three nights at a beautiful Sedona property.

-Car Rental: A combination of points and travel credits from my Capital One Venture X business card helped offset the cost of the car.
+Car Rental: A mix of points and travel credits from my Capital One Venture X card helped cover the car rental costs.

-Food: I’ve shared how free breakfast at the hotel saved us a lot of money, and we made good use of free activities at the resort, like the pool and pickleball.
+Food: Free breakfast at the hotel saved us a lot of money, and we enjoyed free activities at the resort, like the pool and pickleball.

-None of this would have been possible without using points and miles.
-If you’re not already collecting points, you’re leaving a lot of free travel opportunities on the table.
+None of this would have been possible without points and miles.
+If you’re not already collecting points, you’re missing out on incredible travel opportunities.
 It’s not about spending more; it’s about spending smarter and earning rewards that let you travel for less.

 How You Can Get Started: